koke1997/ErlangCast/README.md

 ### Using Microservices

-#### Peer Discovery Service
+#### Centralized Server Service

-The Peer Discovery Service handles peer discovery in the network.
+The Centralized Server Service handles client connections and requests.

 **Functions**:
-- `start/0`: Starts the peer discovery process.
+- `startServer`: Starts the centralized server.
-- `stop/0`: Stops the peer discovery process.
+- `stopServer`: Stops the centralized server.
-- `handle_message/1`: Handles incoming peer discovery messages.
+- `handleClientRequest`: Handles client requests.
-- `broadcast_message/1`: Broadcasts peer discovery messages.

 #### Video Chunking Service

 The Video Chunking Service manages video chunking for efficient streaming.

 **Functions**:
-- `chunk_video/2`: Chunks a video file into smaller chunks.
+- `chunkVideo`: Chunks a video file into smaller chunks.
-- `get_chunk/2`: Retrieves a specific chunk of a video file.
+- `getChunk`: Retrieves a specific chunk of a video file.

 #### Reliable Transmission Service

-The Reliable Transmission Service ensures reliable data transmission between peers.
+The Reliable Transmission Service ensures reliable data transmission between clients and the server.

 **Functions**:
-- `send_data/2`: Sends data to a peer with retry mechanism.
+- `sendData`: Sends data to a client with retry mechanism.
-- `receive_data/1`: Receives data and processes it using the provided data handler.
+- `receiveData`: Receives data and processes it using the provided data handler.

 #### Fault Tolerance Service

 The Fault Tolerance Service provides fault tolerance and error recovery mechanisms.

 **Functions**:
-- `start/0`: Starts the fault tolerance service.
+- `start`: Starts the fault tolerance service.
-- `stop/0`: Stops the fault tolerance service.
+- `stop`: Stops the fault tolerance service.
-- `handle_error/1`: Handles errors and logs them.
+- `handleError`: Handles errors and logs them.
-- `recover/1`: Recovers from errors based on the error type.
+- `recover`: Recovers from errors based on the error type.

 ## Running the App on Multiple Ports